Public Consultation in the Special Areas

 Public Consultations - Completed

 Community Pasture Policy

-In response to ratepayer concerns related to the current community pasture policy, the Special Areas Advisory Council has created a committee to develop a new policy.
+In response to ratepayer concerns related to the current community pasture policy, the Special Areas Advisory Council created a committee to develop a new policy.
 The Community Pasture Policy Review Committee included members from both the Advisory Council and Special Areas administration.
-Both patron and non-patron viewpoints are represented on the committee.
+Both patron and non-patron viewpoints were represented on the committee.